American Broadcasting Company: Visual identity

-On June 10, 2007, ABC began to phase in a new imaging campaign for the upcoming 2007–08 season, "Start Here,” accompanied by a glassy version of the ABC logo.
-Also developed by Troika, marketing used a series of icons intended to emphasize the availability of ABC content across multiple platforms, and sought to "simplify and bring a lot more consistency and continuity to the visual representation of ABC."
-On-air, the logo was accompanied by animated water and ribbon effects.
-Red ribbons were used to represent the entertainment division, while blue ribbons were used for ABC News.
+On June 10, 2007, ABC began to phase in a new imaging campaign for the upcoming 2007–08 season, "Start Here".
+Also developed by Troika, the package was intended to provide a more consistent branding to the network, and emphasize the availability of ABC's content across multiple platforms: the logo was redesigned as a glassy disc, accompanied by animated water and ribbon effects (with red ribbons representing entertainment, and blue ribbons representing ABC News), and a system of icons denoting platforms such as TV, computers, and mobile devices.